QUICK! Place a glass of wine on this mattress and jump on it!

 They’ve also been bold in their ad creative and placement.
 While comedy is something that can be very hit or miss, fortune still favours the bold and Koala is now reaping the rewards of their courage and creativity.

-With so much to learn from their marketing efforts in the last year alone, be sure to keep your eye out for this ground-breaking business as they’re sure to cause a stir this year and beyond.
+With so much to learn from their marketing efforts in the last few years alone, be sure to keep your eye out for this ground-breaking business as they’re sure to cause a stir in 2021 and beyond.
+And, with a powerful social media strategy, you can, too.